https://pastorerickson.com/joseph-and-daniel/

 3. They both were pictures of Christ in that there is nothing recorded against them in the Scripture.
 To be sure, both of these men were sinners, but the Bible does not reveal any of their sin.
 Christ was sinless; He “knew no sin” (2 Corinthians 5:21; Hebrews 4:15).

 4. They both retained their testimonies in the face of very difficult circumstances.
 Joseph was betrayed by his brothers, sold into slavery, falsely accused by Potiphar’s wife, thrown into prison, and forgotten by the chief butler who promised to help him.
 Daniel was taken into captivity and made into a eunuch because his nation had forsaken God.
-Within captivity, it was just him and three of his friends who stood for God when the rest of the Jewish captives had forsaken Him.
+In captivity, it was only Daniel and his three friends who stood firmly for God while many other Jewish captives compromised.

 5. They were both brought before a king because of a dream, and both were able to interpret the king’s dream when others could not.